 Soapnuts are a terrific natural and frugal alternative to laundry detergents and also other household cleaning products.

-Here’s some answers to some of the commonly asked questions so you can get to know soapnuts a little better!
+Here are some answers to some of the commonly asked questions so you can get to know soapnuts a little better!

 What are Soapnuts?

-Soapnuts are not actually nuts (nor are they related to nuts in any way!) – they are a macadamia-sized berry which is cracked open and dried in the sun, producing a dark golden ‘shell’.
+Soapnuts are not actually nuts (nor are they related to nuts in any way!) – they are a macadamia-sized berry that is cracked open and dried in the sun, producing a dark golden ‘shell’.